helinus/ForgeEssentialsWikiFork/Module-Page-template.md

 * [OtherInfo](#other)

 # Installation <a name="install"></a>
 Put this module in the mods folder.
-If the Core is installed, it will be laoded.
+If the Core is installed, it will be loaded.

 # Configuration <a name="config"></a>
 ilughzsgsjghsdjsdjgh